ONSdigital/sdg-indicators/_posts/21-02-17-2020-indicator-changes.md

 [The UN has detailed more information on these proposals](https://unstats.un.org/sdgs/iaeg-sdgs/2020-comprev/UNSC-proposal/).

-The ONS' SDG team have begun a project to put in place the required changes to the indicator set.
-We anticipate that work will be completed at the end of March 2021.
-We aim to prioritise changes made on the live website, and will then work to fill the new indicator gaps.
-When complete, you will still be able to access the old indicators and their data in a separate archived area.
+**Update (08/04/2021)**
+The planned indicator updates have now been completed, and the current information on the SDG platform is aligned with the UN’s 2020 Comprehensive Review.

+As a result of these changes, there is an overall drop in the reporting percentage from 81% to 79%.
+This reduction is only temporary, and the SDG team is in the process of quality assuring data sources which will fill the new indicator gaps.
+It is anticipated that the reporting status will be updated with an increased percentage by the end of April 2021.

 Details of changes are in the following tables.